provoware/2025_BASIC/README.md

 ```

 Plugin modules placed under `plugins/` are loaded automatically at startup.
 This
 provides an easy way to extend the GUI without modifying existing code.
+A simple
+demo plugin is included in `plugins/sample.py` which adds a "Sample" action to
+the main menu.